25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

               if (y == null)
               {
                   // If x is null and y is null, they're
-                  // equal.
+                  // equal
                   return 0;
               }
               else
               {
                   // If x is null and y is not null, y
-                  // is greater.
+                  // is greater
                   return -1;
               }
           }